appserver-io/appserver/_docs/http-s-server.md

 - *R* : If this flag is set we will redirect the client to the URL specified in the `target string`.
 If this is just an URI we will redirect to the same host.
     You might also specify a custom status code between 300 and 399 to indicate the reason for/kind of the redirect.
 Default is `301` aka `permanent`

 - *M* : Stands for map.
-Using this flag you can specify an external source (have a look at the Injector classes of the WebServer project) of a target map.
+Using this flag you can specify an external source (have a look at the Injector classes of the Webserver project) of a target map.
     With `M=<MY_BACKREFERENCE>` you can specify what the map's index has to match.
 This matching is done **only** if the rewrite condition matches and will behave as another condition

 ## VirtualHost Examples